keivholding/holly/README.md

 - **Frontend**: Developed with React for its ease of use and scalability.
 The frontend is deployed to Cloudflare [here](https://holly-6uz.pages.dev/).
 - **Backend**: Implemented using Express.js for its scalability, lightweight nature, and extendability.
 The backend is hosted on Render.
 - **Database**: Chose MongoDB over Supabase to ensure continuous availability without downtime, as the free version of Supabase spins down after some time.
+The implementation using Supabase would be very similar.
+MongoDB was chosen solely for its availability.

 ### Key Design Decisions